Teignmouth Lifeboat Station: 1990s onwards

+In turn, a new Inshore lifeboat replaced The Two Annes on 14 November 2024.
+The lifeboat had primarily been funded by the late Miss Jean Stevenson of Chesterfield, Derbyshire.
+Jean had been a long-time supporter of the RNLI, a passion started by her father Claude, who organised their local lifeboat Flag Day.
+One of her treasured possessions was a silver statuette of a Lifeboat Man, presented to Claude for his fundraising efforts.

+At a ceremony on Saturday 7 June 2025, the lifeboat was named Claude and Kath (B-947) in memory of Jean's parents.
+Additional funding for the boat was received from the legacy of Joan Eileen Kenney, of Dorset, in memory of her late husband, John Kenney.

 Description

 The boathouse is a single storey masonry building.
 The slate roof overhangs both sides by a considerable extent and is supported on upright posts.
 When it was refurbished for its 1991 reopening, a fund-raising gift shop was installed under the eastern overhang.

 Large doors open onto the road.
-When the lifeboat is to be launched, a small County tractor (RNLI No. TA21; registration WCL 764X) pushes it on its 'bedstead' carriage down the road opposite to a slipway on the harbour.
+When the lifeboat is to be launched, a Talus MB-764 County launch tractor pushes it on its 'bedstead' carriage down the road opposite, to a slipway on the harbour.

 Area of operation

 The can go out in Force 6/7 winds (Force 5/6 at night) and can operate at up to 35 kn for 2½ hours.
-Adjacent lifeboats – both ILBs and larger all-weather lifeboats – are stationed at to the east, and to the west.
+Adjacent lifeboats – both ILBs and larger All-weather lifeboats – are stationed at to the east, and to the west.

+Station awards

+The following are awards made at Teignmouth: